Olszi11/Styling-HTML-elements/README.md

 Link to project: https://olszi11.github.io/Styling-HTML-elements/

 This project based on HTML and css.
-In this project there are three HTML styling elements:
+In this project there are three HTML style elements:
 - element abbreviation
 - element code
 - blockquote